Qyn-CTF/CTF-writeups/2020/CSAW Quals/blox1/README.md

 }
 ```
 *Here we can also see how poorly ghidra is able to understand 2d arrays..*
-However, looking at this code, we see that there is some check whether there is a piece at the board given a location (y, x) and if there is, it's XORing `xor` with `x + 1`, it also adds `1` to the `sum` and it checks this 3 times.
-At the end it checks if the sum is correct and whether the `xor` value equals some constant in memory and whether the `sum` value equals another constant in memory.
-For this we can write a simple solver, I originally did this in `JS` so I could just copy most of the code, but here it is again in python:
+However, looking at this code, we see that there is some check whether there is a piece at the board given a location `(y, x)` and if there is, it's XORing `xor` with `x + 1`, it also adds `1` to the `sum` and it checks this 3 times.
+At the end it checks whether the `xor` value equals some constant in memory and whether the `sum` value equals another constant in memory.
+For this we can write a simple solver, I originally did this in `JS` because I could just copy most of the code, but here it is again in python:

 ```python
 board = {}